ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

     └────────────────┴──────────────────────────────────────┘
   ```

-3. Set the secret in the secrets section of our repo
+3. Set the secret in the secrets section of your repo
-4. Make the secret accesible to the action via the secrets context
+4. Make the secret accesible to the GitHub Action via the `secrets` context

 ```yml
 jobs: